inex/ixp-manager-docs-md/docs/usage/interfaces.md

 These settings apply to the VLAN interface.

-The *Max BGP Prefixes* is a setting used to determine max prefixes on router BGP peers - please [see the global version of this as explained in the customer section for details](customers.md#peering-details).

 If `Apply IRRDB Filtering` is **not** set, then the route servers will accept any prefixes advertised by the customer (note that the default templates will filter martians and apply a max prefix limit).
 Generally speaking this is a **very bad idea** and should only be used in exceptional cases. *INEX never uses this setting - but demand from other IX's had it added.*

 `Multicast Enabled` is informational only.
 INEX used to support multicast on the peering LAN but removed support in 2015 due to lack of interest and added complexity / cost when purchasing new switches.